 PAL: What do you think about quants and quant funds?

 Grandluckmeister: This is something new and we need to have more data to assess the performance.
-However, in my opinion most quants are not trying to find any real edges but only to fit their formulas on market data.
-They will get crushed at the end by randomness.
+In my opinion most quant funds are not using any real edges but only to fit their formulas on market data.
+They may get crushed at the end by randomness.
 Some lucky guy that tosses a coin on the other side of the trade could be the winner.
 Also note that markets have gotten more efficient and alpha is hard to extract.

 PAL: So what is an edge?